 The IT Service Desk (SD) is typically the initial point of contact for Incidents.
-These are initiated by phone, email, walk-in, chat or self-service by using the Service Portal.
-The Get Help section on the OIT homepage is a shortcut to a category within the Service Catalog designed to put the end-user in contact with a person to assist them.
-To contact the SD, an individual may select Ask a Question or Report an Issue.
+These are initiated by phone, email, walk-in, chat, or self-service by using the Service Portal.
+The Get Help section on the OIT homepage is a shortcut to a category within the Service Catalog designed to put the customer in contact with a person to assist them.
+Selecting Report an Issue will generate an Incident.